DvirHatuka56/Discord-Notification-Bot/README.md

     USER_ID
 look here how to get it \
 https://support.bigone.com/hc/en-us/articles/360008014894-How-to-get-the-Telegram-user-ID- \
-Enter this value as an int
+Enter this value as an int (you can add more than one, its a list)

     CHANNEL_ID SERVER_ID
 look here how to get those \